cloudflare/cloudflare-docs/content/pages/framework-guides/deploy-a-honojs-site.md

 # Deploy a Honojs site

-[Hono](https://honojs.dev/) - [炎] means flame🔥 in Japanese - is a small, simple, and ultrafast web framework for Cloudflare Pages/Workers, Deno, Bun, and others.
-Fast, but not only fast.
+[Hono](https://honojs.dev/) is a small, simple, and ultrafast web framework for Cloudflare Pages and Workers, Deno, and Bun.
 In this guide, you will create a new Honojs application and deploy it using Cloudflare Pages.

-## Creating a new project
+## Create a new project

 Create a new project by running the following commands in your terminal: